 - Performing artists including acrobats.

 - Workshops led by professionals will teach different artistic techniques.

 Epcot International Flower & Garden Festival

 Held annually between March & May is the Epcot International Flower & Garden Festival.
-Dates for 2020 are March 04 – June 01 and highlights are likely to include:
+Dates for 2020 are March 04 – June 01 and highlights will include:

 - Outdoor kitchens encircling World Showcase offering exciting food choices plus accompanying drinks.

 - Themed gardens and wildlife habitats including a butterfly house.

 - Disney themed topiaries throughout the park.
 Annual highlights include Belle in France along with Beast, Snow White in Germany with the Seven Dwarfs, and Anna and Elsa in Norway.